-The best way to disentangle is to avoid entanglement in the first place.
+The easiest way to deal with a dishonest or illegitimate publisher is to avoid them in the first place.

-Do your homework when considering an opportunity to contribute your labor to a publisher or to publish in a particular journal.
-Get out of the mindset of trusting the scholarly communication system to coddle you -- it never actually has.
-Who is it that's asking for your copyright, and what are their practices?
-Don't wait until its too late.
+- Do your homework when considering an invitation to publish or serve as a reviewer.
+Who is it that's asking for your scholarship or your time, and what are their practices?
+Don't wait to find out until it's too late.